JulienMaret/9gagSectionDisabler/README.md

 If you have a browser extension to execute js and css (my personnal choice https://mybrowseraddon.com/custom-style-script.html)

-Add the code for the 9gag.com domain and you sould good even with reload
+Add the code for the 9gag.com domain and you sould good even with reload just have to check aigain

+(I unable to let the button checked after reload for the moment)